benconsult/store_api/starter/README.md

 Using the provided API to create a backend schema Mongoose to create the schema object
 NB: enum for items in a drop-down

+# populate to db
+so as to filter data .
+Manual using post route or automate for this project: products.json file created - an array of objects create a js file - populate.js

+//Just like the way we connected to db in App.js using our env var - dotenv, connect to db, connect to our model, lastly our data we are passing Then connect to db, using model to populate create an async await to connect to db just like we did in App.js stop the server and use the node populate to spin to test our connection

+Remove all the product and use .create() i.e Task.create(req.body), just like what we have in the previous Task project - controller - createTask method, so pass these array of object in product.json
+Add another await to populate db node populate to run
+Go to Atlas to check
+Edit the .env to create a db name ?STORE_API i atlas